Purpose and Application

 Section 27(2)(c) states that a supervisor shall take every precaution reasonable in the circumstances for the protection of a worker.

-Therefore, prior to refusing work, a worker who identifies a concern with respect to a potential safety hazard must immediately bring it to the attention of his or her supervisor and together they should try to resolve the concern, utilizing the principles of the Internal Responsibility System.
-If the worker and the supervisor are unable to resolve the concern, then the worker can exercise his or her right to refuse work under Section 43 of the Act and the procedures outlined below should be followed.
+Therefore, prior to refusing work, a worker who identifies a concern with respect to a potential safety hazard must immediately bring it to the attention of their supervisor and together they should try to resolve the concern, utilizing the principles of the Internal Responsibility System.

 Standard Procedures